 Flipnote Hatena (Haven't been on in over 2 years, btw!)

 1,899.
 Posted: Sun 30th Sep 2012 23:34 BST

 I still wonder why there is 1 bird-statue that is totally worthless!
 There is a bird-statue under water (You know, during that part of the game where you have to meet the waterdragon).
 I guess Nintendo originally intended to let the place dry up at some point, so that you could save at the statue.
 But it never happened!

 1,900.
 Posted: Mon 1st Oct 2012 03:54 BST

 The first Zelda game I ever bought on the very day it was released in America.

 Backloggery.
-Now playing: Armillo, Donkey Kong Country: Tropical Freeze, Golden Sun, Klonoa: Empire of Dreams, The Legend of Zelda: The Minish Cap, Radiant Historia, and Rayman 2: The Great Escape.
+Now playing: Armillo, Donkey Kong Country: Tropical Freeze, Klonoa: Empire of Dreams, The Legend of Zelda: The Minish Cap, Radiant Historia, Rayman 2: The Great Escape, and Shantae.